 The backbone of this new fabric is made from polymer materials that are cheap and eco-friendly.
 Electrodes are made through a process that is used in large-scale manufacturing.

-During an experiment, scientists attached fabric to a rod, just like the small colorful flag.
-Scientists then able to produce essential power from moving the car.
+Scientists attached fabric to a rod during an experiment, just like the small colorful flag.
+Scientists were then able to produce essential power from moving the car.
 This is done by rolling down the windows in the car and letting the flag blow in the wind.
-This outcome can charge 2 mF commercial capacitor to 2 volts in one minute under sunlight and movement.
-This indicates that it has the unique capability of working in the harsh environment.
+This outcome can charge a 2 mF commercial capacitor to 2 volts under sunlight and movement in one minute.
+This indicates that it has the unique capability of working in a harsh environment.

 The previous test shows that the fabric can withstand repeated and rigorous use.
 Now, scientists are looking for its durability.
-Next steps also include further optimizing the fabric for industrial uses.
-For example, developing proper encapsulation to protect the electrical components from rain and moisture.
+The next steps also include further optimizing the fabric for industrial uses.
+For example, developing proper encapsulation protects electrical components from rain and moisture.